dalehamel/ruby-static-tracing/docs/internals.md

 ![diagram](https://dev.framing.life/assets/images/post/kernel-and-user-probes-magic/instruction-probes-workflow-z1-escaped.svg)

+`int3` is a special debugging/breakpoint instruction with opcode `0xCC`.
+When a uprobe is enabled, it will overwrite the memory at the probe point with this single-byte instruction, and save the original byte for when execution is resumed.
+Upon executing this instruction, the uprobe is triggered and the handle routine is executed.
+Upon completion of the handler routine, the original assembly is executed.

+In libstapsdt, the address where we place the uprobe is actually in the generated ELF binary, and a NOP instruction (0x90) is all we are overwriting.

+So, in order to check if a tracepoint is enabled, we just check the address of our tracepoint to see if it contains a NOP instruction.
+If it does, then the tracepoint isn't enabled.
+If it doesn't, then a uprobe has placed a 0xCC instruction here, and we know to execute our tracepoint logic.

+Upon firing the probe, libstapsdt will actually execute the code at this address, letting the kernel "take the wheel" briefly, to collect the trace data.
+This will execute our eBPF program that collects the tracepoint data and buffers it inside the kernel, then hand control back to our userspace ruby process.

 # Measuring performance of tracing itself

 Using bpftrace, we can approximate the overhead of getting the current monoonic time.
 By examining the C code in ruby, we can see that